 Auditing standards require that we perform procedures to obtain an understanding of your government and its internal control environment as part of the annual audit.
 This includes an analysis of significant transaction cycles.
 A properly designed system of internal control includes adequate staffing, policies, and procedures to properly segregate duties.
 This includes systems that are designed to limit the access or control of any one individual to your government's assets, and to achieve a higher likelihood that errors or irregularities in your processes would be discovered by your staff.

 At this time, the city does not have internal controls in place to achieve adequate segregation of duties relative to the financial reporting process.
 Specifically, year-end audited financial statements and year-end conversion journal entries that are prepared by city personnel were not reviewed by someone other than the preparer.
-As a result, there is a material weakness related to the city's internal control environment.
+In addition, we identified adjustments required to be made to the financial statements prepared by the city.
+As a result, there is a material weakness related to the city's internal control environment regarding year-end financial reporting.